Victorious3/pix2pix/README.md

 ~~~

 ### Loss function<br />
-We use L1 Loss and GAN Loss to avoid blurry and shape.
+In order to avoid blurry and shape,we use L1 Loss and GAN Loss.
 ~~~
 # Loss functions
 def Get_loss_func(args):